 Parents and guardians are invited to come along to our open evenings to have a look around the College and speak to teachers.

 Consultation evenings with parents and guardians are noted in the College Calendar.
 In September we run ‘Meet the Tutor’ evenings for parents/guardians to meet the tutor as a group.
 Later in the year we run Cause for Concern Consultation Evenings with subject teachers.
 These are by invitation and letters are sent out approximately two weeks’ before the evening with an online booking system for appointments.
 If you do not receive an invitation letter you are welcome to contact your son’s/daughter’s Personal and/or Subject Tutors to arrange an appointment.

 VISTA is a comprehensive system for monitoring student progress which allows parents/guardians to see a wide range of information relating to their son/daughters attendance, homework completion and marks, regular reviews with personal tutors and review grades given at the end of each half term.
 At QMC we know how important parents/guardians are in supporting our efforts.
 We will send out password information as soon as possible in September.
-View the Vista User Guide below and you can log into Vista here.
+View the Vista User Guide and you can log into Vista here.